 Following a career in banking, Dr. Curtis has 2.5 years' experience working as a mental health counselor in a community mental health center in Rock Hill, South Carolina.
-His national professional memberships include the American Counseling Association.
-Dr. Curtis is a North Carolina Licensed Professional Counselor.
+His professional memberships include the American Counseling Association and North Carolina Counseling Association.
+Dr. Curtis is a Licensed Clinical Mental Health Counselor.